onosproject/sdran-docs/install.md

-# Hardware Installation
+# Hardware Setups

-This installation shows how to run the ONF SDRAN setup using ONOS-RIC, OMEC, and OAI CU/DU and UE components.
-The OAI components perform connection via USRP B210 radio equipment attached to NUC machines.
-This setup can be utilized as a reference implementation of the ONOS-RIC in hardware.

-## Preliminaries
+## Table of Contents
-Prepare two NUC machines and each has Ubuntu 18.04 server.
-One NUC machine will be used to run a UE setup connected to a USRP B210.
-The other NUC machine will be used to run the eNodeB OAI components (CU/DU) connected to another B210 device.
-Prepare other two machines (or Virtual Machines - VMs) to install decomposed parts the SDRAN-in-a-Box (RiaB), in one of them the RIC (ONOS-RIC) will be executed, while in the other the EPC (OMEC) will be executed - both over Kubernetes.
-**Those machines (or VMs) should be connected into the same subnet (via a switch or direct connection).
-In all machines install Ubuntu 18.04 server first.**

-*NOTE: In the below sections, we have the following IP addresses assigned: NUC-OAI-CU/DU (192.168.13.21), NUC-UE (192.168.13.22), ONOS-RIC (192.168.10.22), and EPC-OMEC (192.168.10.21).
-These IP addresses are assigned to the eno1 interface in each server, i.e., the interface associated with the default gateway route.
-In case of a custom setup with different IP addresses assigned to the VMs, make sure the IP addresses (and their subnets/masks) are properly referenced in the configurations utilized in this tutorial.*
+0. [Credentials](#credentials): explains the needed credentials for the tutorials presented in this document.
+1. [Hardware Installation](#hardware-installation): realizes a full setup with EPC/RIC/OAI components.
+2. [RIC](#ric): instructs how to run RIC only (without RanSim).
+3. [OAI - RiaB](#oai-riab): instructs how to run OAI (CU/DU/UE) using RiaB.
+4. [OAI - From Source Code](#oai-from-source-code): instructs how to compile and run OAI (CU/DU/UE) from source code.
+5. [Troubleshooting](#troubleshooting): explains how to solve common issues in the topics above.

-### Credentials
+# Credentials
-While installing and running the RiaB components, we might have to write some credentials for (i) opencord gerrit, (ii) onosproject github, and (iii) sdran private Helm chart repository.
+The tutorials here presented utilize the sdRan-in-a-Box (RiaB) repository, while installing and running the RiaB components, we might have to write some credentials for (i) opencord gerrit, (ii) onosproject github, and (iii) sdran private Helm chart repository.
 Make sure you have this member-only credentials before starting to install RiaB.

 ```bash
 aether-helm-chart repo is not in /users/wkim/helm-charts directory.
 Start to clone - it requires HTTPS key